theDavidBarton/trending-movies-react-app/README.md

 ## API key

 The API key is stored in the TMDB_API_KEY environment variable (app.env file is gitignored).
-If you try to serve / build your own instance make sure the environment variable is accessible. (server.js will notify you if API key is accessibble or not).
+If you try to serve / build your own instance make sure the environment variable is accessible. (server.js will notify you if API key is accessible or not).
 You can get a free API key at TMDb.org: [https://developers.themoviedb.org/3/getting-started/introduction](https://developers.themoviedb.org/3/getting-started/introduction)

 ## Available Scripts